pixelass/pixelass/README.md

 As someone who merges AI with web technology, I focus on making Captain user-friendly and effective.
 We aim to keep Captain at the forefront of technological advancements, making it a practical tool for anyone that has access to a computer.

 **I am dedicated to innovation, learning, and responsible technology use.
-Join me in exploring the possibilities of AI.**
+Join us in exploring the possibilities of AI.**

 Learn more about how Captain can transform your AI engagement by visiting our [official website](https://get-captain.com) and [Captain on GitHub](https://blibla.com/captain).
 Let’s explore what AI can achieve together.